adr/madr/docs/index.md

 ### Initialization

 Create folder `docs/decisions` in your project.
-Copy all files in `template` from the MADR project to the folder `docs/decisions` in your project.
+Copy all files in [folder `template` from the MADR project](https://github.com/adr/madr/tree/develop/template) to the folder `docs/decisions` in your project.

 Using `npm`, this can be done using the following command: